Symbolic Programming Visualized

 The symbolic language of Mathematica allows us to create simple structures that are then highly integrated everywhere in the system.
 There are lots of good examples in mathematics and in programming (for example Piecewise), but user-interface structures make the point in a visual way.

-Take for example Tooltip, which is used inside documents, inside 2D and 3D graphics–even functions like Plot can use it to automatically “tooltip” different curves.
+Take, for example, Tooltip, which is used inside documents and inside 2D and 3D graphics—even functions like Plot can use it to automatically “tooltip” different curves.
 Here is a minimal Tooltip illustrating its syntax:

 If you are constructing your own graphics out of a set of pieces, you can just wrap Tooltip around any polygon or other shape, and its location and behavior will be automatically taken care of.
 Here we build up a map of Africa, using each country’s flag as its Tooltip: